 ARAS programs are State-wide and provide access to special needs groups including people in regional and remote areas, and those from Culturally and Linguistically Diverse communities.

-ARAS has four programs, all of which are based on the rights and entitlements of the older person.
+ARAS has five programs, all of which are based on the rights and entitlements of the older person.
 Three cover the range of aged care service provision from community to residential care.

 ARAS Residential Care Program (1990)